“Packs a punch. . . . Memorable characters; a smooth, suspenseful plotline; and a fascinating premise.” — School Library Journal

 In twelve-year-old Taemon’s city, everyone has a power called psi — the ability to move and manipulate objects with their minds.
-When Taemon loses his psi in a traumatic accident, he must hide his lack of power by any means possible.
-But a humiliating incident at a sports tournament exposes his disability, and Taemon is exiled to the powerless colony.
-The "dud farm" is not what Taemon expected, though: people are kind and open, and they actually seem to enjoy using their hands to work and play and even comfort their children.
-Taemon adjusts to his new life quickly, making friends and finding unconditional acceptance.
-But gradually he discovers that for all its openness, there are mysteries at the colony, too — dangerous secrets that would give unchecked power to psi wielders if discovered.
+When Taemon loses his psi in a traumatic accident, he is exiled to the powerless colony, where he is accepted unconditionally.
+But for all its openness, there are mysteries at the colony, too — dangerous secrets that would give unchecked power to psi wielders if discovered.
 When Taemon unwittingly leaks one of these secrets, will he have the courage to repair the damage — even if it means returning to the city and facing the very people who exiled him?

 Memorable characters; a smooth, suspenseful plotline; and a fascinating premise make this debut a worthy addition to the genre.
 Give it to kids who are a little too young for Suzanne Collins’s The Hunger Games. —School Library Journal